Holmon Wiggins: Virginia Tech

 In 2016, Wiggins followed Justin Fuente to Virginia Tech as their wide receivers coach.
 While coaching the Hokies’ wide receivers for three years, he helped Cam Phillips establish himself as Virginia Tech’s career leader in receptions and receiving yards.

 Alabama

 In 2019, Wiggins became the Alabama wide receivers coach under Nick Saban.

 In 2020 in addition to winning the national championship, DeVonta Smith won the Heisman Trophy whilst under Wiggins.
 He was the first wide receiver to win the award since Desmond Howard in 1991, and only the fourth overall.

 In 2021, he was promoted to assistant head coach of offense in addition to wide receivers coach.

 Texas A&M

-In January of 2024, it was announced that Wiggins would be hired as the co-Offensive Coordinator and Wide Receiver's Coach at Texas A&M.
+In January 2024, it was announced that Wiggins would be hired as the wide receiver's coach at Texas A&M. With the departure of Collin Klein to take the head coaching position at Kansas State University, Wiggins was promoted to offensive coordinator on December 15th, 2025.